Jared-Glenn/Camelot_The_Resistance/README.md

 After the Holy Grail has been corrupted, you may play ANY card on quests.

 ### Sir Tristan
-*Cards:* Success
+**Cards:** Success

+**Assassination Target**

 The person you see is also Good and is aware that you are Good.

 You can be assassinated as either a Lover (which includes either Sir Tristan or Lady Iseult) or as Sir Tristan specifically.

 You and Lady Iseult each know one location that Excalibur cannot be found.

 ### King Uther
-*Cards:* Success
+**Cards:** Success

 You gain the Exile power, but only after you vote against your own quest proposal OR a quest proposal where you have been chosen to attend.

 ##### Exile
-*Once per game, while Excaliber is in the Stone.
+*Once per game, while Excaliber is in the Stone.*

 After a new leader is selected (but before the vote occurs), you may declare as a King of the Realm, King Uther, or King Vortigurn (your choice).
 If you do, you may select one player to be exiled from the game until the next quest is completed.
 That player is required to view your role information, and will see which role you possess.
 The exiled player must leave the play area and access your character file.
 When the exile is over, you must be the one to go retrieve that player, affording you a moment of privacy with that player, if you wish.

 ### Evil Roles

 ### Sir Accolon
-*Cards:* Success, Failure
+**Cards:** Success, Failure

+You know King Arthur.
+You gain the Obtain Excaliber ability after you have obtained the Scabbard twice (by any means).

+##### Obtain Excaliber
+*Once per game.*

-You know King Arthur.\n\nOBTAIN EXCALIBUR: (Once per game.
-Must have obtained the Scabbard twice [by any means].)\nOnce per game, when you obtain the Scabbard, you may search the current location for Excalibur instead of changing the location.
-If it is in that location, you gain Excalibur and can use the Expend Excalibur ability.\n\nEXPEND EXCALIBUR: (Once per game.
-Must have found Excalibur.)\nWhen you attend a quest, once all of the quest cards are returned but before they are read, you may force the quest to fail even when it would otherwise succeed.\n\nLike other Evil characters, you know who else is Evil (except Sir Colgrevance).
+When you obtain the Scabbard, you may search the current location for Excalibur instead of changing the location.
+If it is in that location, you gain Excalibur and can use the Expend Excalibur ability.

+###### Expend Excaliber
+*Once per game.
+Must have found Excalibur.*

+When you attend a quest, once all of the quest cards are returned but before they are read, you may force the quest to fail even when it would otherwise succeed.

 ### Sir Agravaine
-*Cards:* Success, Failure
+**Cards:** Success, Failure

+You start with the Suspend ability.

+##### Suspend
-You have the Suspend ability.\n\nSUSPEND:\nOnce per game, while Excalibur is in the Lake, after the quest cards have been collected for a quest, but before they are read, you can declare as a Guardian of Truth, Sir Bedivere, or Sir Agravaine (your choice).
+*Once per game, while Excalibur is in the Lake.*

+After the quest cards have been collected for a quest, but before they are read, you can declare as a Guardian of Truth, Sir Bedivere, or Sir Agravaine (your choice).
 If you do, you may look at the quest cards before the leader and remove one of them.
-If you remove a Failure card, the next time you attend a quest, you MUST play a Failure card unless the Holy Grail is played on you.\n\nLike other Evil characters, you know who else is Evil (except Sir Colgrevance).
+If you remove a Failure card, the next time you attend a quest, you MUST play a Failure card unless the Holy Grail is played on you.

 ### Lady Annowre
-*Cards:* Success, Failure
+**Cards:** Success, Failure

-You know where Excalibur may be retrieved.\nLike other Evil characters, you know who else is Evil (except Sir Colgrevance).
+You know where Excalibur may be retrieved.

+Your goal is to remove that specific location from the deck of Grail Locations without anyone noticing.
+If you are holding that location at the end of the game, you will gain significant Victory Points.

 ### Sir Colgrevance
-*Cards:* Success, Failure
+**Cards:** Success, Failure

 You know not only who else is Evil, but what role each other Evil player possesses.\nEvil players know that there is a Sir Colgrevance, but do not know that it is you or even that you are Evil.

 ### Sir Lancelot
-*Cards:* Success, Failure
+**Cards:** Success, Failure

+You start with the Reveal ability.

+Your goal is to ensure that Evil wins, but not through assassination.

+##### Reveal
-You have the Reveal ability.\n\nREVEAL:\nOnce per game, while Excalibur is at Camelot, you may declare as a Knight of Camelot, Sir Galahad, or Sir Lancelot (your choice).
+*Once per game, while Excalibur is in at Camelot.*

+You may declare as a Knight of Camelot, Sir Galahad, or Sir Lancelot (your choice).
 When you do, you instruct all players to close their eyes and hold their fists out in front of them.
 Name one good role (for example, King Arthur, Sir Gawain, etc.).
 If a player has that role, they must raise their thumb to indicate they are playing that role.
-You can then instruct all players to put their hands down, open their eyes, and resume play normally.\n\nLike other Evil characters, you know who else is Evil (except Sir Colgrevance).
+You can then instruct all players to put their hands down, open their eyes, and resume play normally.

 ### Queen Mab of the Unseelie Fairies
-*Cards:* Rot, **Any Card**
+**Cards:** Rot, *Any Card*

 You are a member of the Fairy Court and benefit from corrupting the Holy Grail.

 You may only play Rot cards on quests unless the Holy Grail is corrupted, even when the Holy Grail is played on you.